pughlab/MEDIPIPE/README.md

 ## Input files specification

 ### Download reference genome data
-You can download reference genome, pre-build BWA index and annotated regions, such as the blacklist, from ENCODE for hg38 and hg19 via following command line.
+You can download reference genome, pre-build BWA index and annotated regions (e.g., blacklist) from ENCODE for hg38 and hg19 on the command line.
 The manifest file hg38/hg19.tsv will be generated accordingly.
 Currently, the ENCODE black list and bwa index are mandatory for the manifest file, which you can also create it based on `workflow/config/hg38_template.tsv` with existing data.

 ```bash
 ## eg: ./download_build_reference.sh hg38 /your/genome/data/path/hg38